jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 ### Standard In

   Standard in would be the way you get text input into the terminal.
 This happens to be the keyboard.
 Though you can use the reversed angle bracket ```<``` to send stanard in from a file.
 The example below writes the output of the date command and redirects the output to a file.
 The second command will take the content of that same file as standard in--in place of the keyboard and redirect the input from the file to the cat command to display its content.
+You can see standard in and where is it located by listing the ```/dev``` directory.

-You can send the content of anyfile to a command with input redirection only if it accepts input from __standard in__ to begin with.
+  You can send the content of any file to a command with input redirection only if it accepts input from __standard in__ to begin with.
   ```bash
   date > todaysdate.txt
   ```